SoftwareHeritage/swhapguide/SWHAP@Paris.md

 To every collected item should correspond an entry in the `catalogue.md`file, located in the `metadata`folder.
 If there are physical materials, make a different entry for the object itself, indicating its warehouse or storage location, and for its digital version.
 (MF: is it the case?
 Shall we also register the source code in the catalogue file?)
 -->

-At this point you might have collected items for which you don't have copy rights (ex: press articles, photos etc.).
-Whenever possible we recommand to reach out to the copyright owners and ask if they would be willing to let you use and share their material.
-See below for more details on copyrights (Add a section about the different cases).
-If you obtain the copyright for a specific item, store the related contractual document (it can be a simple email) in the `copyrights` (MF: to be created) folder and update the copyright information in the `catalogue.md` file.

-If you can't get copyright for some items you own (ex: press article), you should still reference the items in `catalogue.md` along with storage location and contact point.
-Some people might see the catalgoe in the future and be interested in accessing it.
-However, you are not allowed to publicly publish these items.
-Thy should be stored in a dedicated folder that can stay in the private `Workbench` but can't be published in the public `Depository`.

-### Create Depository
+### Create final Depository repository

 MF: we need to explain what this depository is actually for.
 Also why create a branch and not just create directly the Depository?
 Shall we fill in the àdditional amterials`folder before creating the Depository ?
 This seems more like the curating phase

-The next step is to create the branch Depository, containing only the folders `raw_materials`, `browsable_source`, `additional_materials` together with the metadata updated to this point.
-Remember to remove the folder containing items for which you did not get the copyrights.
+Create the final `Depository` repository, containing only the folders `raw_source_code`, `browsable_source_code`, `additional_materials` together with the metadata updated to this point.

+Remember to remove the folder containing items for which you did not get the copyrights or sharing license.
-Then, create the Depository repository from this branch.
 This will be the publicly available showcase of your work.